 2. Judging with objectivity and without prejudice (Cersei Lennister)

-Flashback to season 1, when King Robert Baratheon was mortally wounded while hunting and appointed Ned Stark as protector of the empire, who would rule until Robert's "son" Joffrey reached the age of majority.
-Cersei, on the other hand, accused Ned of treason to bring Joffrey to the throne.
+Flashback to season 1, when King Robert Baratheon was mortally wounded while hunting and appointed Ned Stark as the protector of the empire who would rule until Robert's "son" Joffrey reached the age of majority.
+Cersei, on the other hand, accused Ned of treason to put Joffrey on the throne.
 The young prince was unsuitable to govern in every way, but thanks to Cersei's lack of objectivity and bias towards Ned, he became king - much to the suffering of his subjects.